Chazae/Chazae.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
-I am currently working on personal projects to keep my skills sharp while I pursue a **Technical Support position**.
+Currently working on personal projects to keep my skills sharp while I pursue a **Technical Support position**.
 My most recent projects have been practicing exploits within a virtual pentesting lab I configured, and developing a video game from the ground up using a combination of **Unreal**, **Blender**, **Audacity**, and **GIMP 3.0**.

 Independent of coursework, I have studied and simulated a multitude of different Support Ticket software.
 These include **Freshdesk**, **Zendesk**, **Salesforce**, **Service Desk**, and **Bold Desk**.
 I learned these to be able to quickly adapt to any Support Ticket software that I may encounter.

-**Please check out my projects page while you are here!** I am great at explaining complicated topics in a way most people can comprehend, and I believe these posts showcase this best.
+**Please check out my [projects](https://chazae.github.io/projects) page while you are here!** I am great at explaining complicated topics in a way most people can comprehend, and I believe these posts showcase this best.
 They also show just how motivated and eager I am to learn new technical topics outside of the workspace.

-My resume, projects, and blog can be found in the navigation bar above.
+My [resume](https://chazae.github.io/resume), [projects](https://chazae.github.io/projects), and [blog](https://chazae.github.io/blog) can be found in the navigation bar above.

 **Below** I have a list of relevant courses I've completed with a brief explanation of what I learned from both **Whatcom Community College** and **Western Washington University**.